 The benefits of SDN take network automation to an entirely new level when network automation is placed within a software-defined environment.
 The reason for this is twofold.

 Second, SDN takes network automation to a new level with the AI analytics SDN is beginning to use.
-Because SDN offers end-to-end visibility and control, software can be used to intelligently route data across the optimal network paths.
+Because SDN benefits include end-to-end visibility and control, software can be used to intelligently route data across the optimal network paths.
 This routing intelligence can be used to build automation tasks that activate or deactivate based on thresholds such as network load, latency and jitter.
-Ultimately, AI can be used to create far more complex -- and far more useful -- automation scripts that keep data flowing as efficiently as possible.
+Ultimately, AI can be used to create far more complex -- and far more useful -- automation scripts that keep data and traffic flowing as efficiently as possible.

 SDN and network automation are often -- incorrectly -- used interchangeably due to the fact that automation is so much more useful in a software-defined environment.
 Previously, automation was used sparingly, because it was difficult to set up and maintain.
 That all changes because the benefits of SDN make it easier to build and manage automation tasks, let alone have the AI within a software-defined network create the tasks for you.